panpanini/mutation-testing/PITCHME.md

 Note:
 How do we know the quality of our tests?
 ---

 @snap[north span-100]
 ## What are tests
 @snapend
+---

+@snap[north span-100]
+## What are tests
+@snapend

-- asserting that our assumptions about a piece of code are correct |
+- asserting that our assumptions about a piece of code are correct
-- binary assertions of code correctness |
+- binary assertions of code correctness

 Note:
 Unit test are a way of confirming that a certain piece of code is working the way we expect it to work.

 - "this code should behave in a certain way, if it doesn't, then the test should fail"

-- "if the code changes, the tests should fail"
-- "tests should fail"
-- if we change the code, the tests should fail
+As engineers, we're used to trying to make tests pass - if our tests don't pass then we can't ship our features, so we are always looking for that happy green checkmark to tell us that our tests are all passing.

+However, what we forget is that _tests are designed to fail_.
+Our tests are supposed to fail to tell us that something is going wrong.

 ---